harvardnlp/annotated-transformer/README.md

 Prior to using this repo, make sure jupytext is installed by following the [installation instructions here](https://github.com/mwouts/jupytext/blob/main/docs/install.md).

-To produce the `.ipynb` notebook file using the markdown source, run (under the hood, the `notebook` build target simply runs `jupytext --to ipynb The\ Annotated\ Transformer.py`):
+To produce the `.ipynb` notebook file using the markdown source, run (under the hood, the `notebook` build target simply runs `jupytext --to ipynb the_annotated_transformer.py`):

 ```
 make notebook